Skip to main content

 What it involves:

-• Who should make decisions if you can’t
+• Deciding who should make decisions if you can’t.

 Advance Care Directive: